TheThingsArchive/python-app-sdk/DOCUMENTATION.md

   ![Screenshot of the console with accesskey section](./images/accesskey-console.png?raw=true)
 * `mqtt_address`: **string** this is the address of the handler to which the application was registered, in the `{hostname}:{port}` format.
 * `discovery_address`: **string** this is the address of the discovery server to use in order to find back the address of the MQTT handler, in the `{hostname}:{port}` format.

+    If the `mqtt_address` is set, the `discovery_address` doesn't need to be set as it is only used to retrieve the `mqtt_address` from the discovery server.
+The mqtt_address will be used to open a data connection with the application.
     The constructor returns an **MQTTClient object** set up with the application informations, ready to be connected to The Things Network.

 ### connect